+and the second of the second o

 Price to Public Agent's Commission Proceeds to Issuer

-Per Note 100% 0.00% 100%
+Per Note 100.00% 4.00% 96.00%

-Total \$ \$ \$
+Total \$436,000,00 \$17,440,00 \$418,560,00

-Nomura Securities International, Inc., acting as the distribution agent, will purchase the notes from us at the price to the public.
+Nomura Securities International, Inc., acting as the distribution agent, will purchase the notes from us at the price to the public less the agent's commission.
 The price to public, agent's commission and proceeds to issuer listed above relate to the notes we sell initially.
-We may decide to sell additional notes after the trade date but prior to the original issue date, at a price to public, agent's commission and proceeds to issuer that differ from the amounts set forth above.
+We may decide to sell additional notes after the trade date but prior to the original issue date, at a price to public, agent's commission and proceeds to issuer that differ from the amounts set forth above, but the agent's commission will not exceed the amount set forth above and the proceeds to issuer will not be less than the amount set forth above.
+Certain dealers who purchase the notes for sale to certain fee-based advisory accounts may forgo some or all of their selling concessions, fees or commissions

 We will use this pricing supplement in the initial sale of the notes.
-In addition, Nomura Securities International, Inc. or another of our affiliates may use the final pricing supplement in market-making transactions in the notes after their initial sale.
-Unless we or our agent informs the purchaser otherwise in the confirmation of sale, the final pricing supplement is being used in a market-making transaction.
+In addition, Nomura Securities International, Inc. or another of our affiliates may use this pricing supplement in market-making transactions in the notes after their initial sale.
+Unless we or our agent informs the purchaser otherwise in the confirmation of sale, this pricing supplement is being used in a market-making transaction.